This quick and easy drawstring dice bag pattern is lined and has a square, flat bottom. You can use it to hold anything!

 Easy SEWING PROJECT with Free Pattern

-Today we will be sewing a simple square bottomed drawstring dice bag that is fully lined.
-Don’t be scared when I say “fully lined”.
-All you will be doing is sewing two of the (almost) same pattern pieces separately to make a lining and an exterior.
+First, you will sew two of the (almost) same pattern pieces separately to make a lining and an exterior.

 Next, you will sew the lining and exterior pieces together and turn them to the right side.
 If this sounds confusing, don’t worry.
 The tutorial and photos will make much more sense once you get started.